-The Commission found that Orica imported ammonium nitrate from China, Egypt and Indonesia during the investigation period, and that Orica commenced importing the goods from China in the last quarter of the investigation period (March 2018).
+The Commission found that Orica imported ammonium nitrate from China, Egypt and Indonesia during the investigation period, and that Orica commenced importing the goods from China in the March 2018 quarter (i.e. the last quarter of the investigation period).
 The Commission also found that another Australian ammonium nitrate manufacturer, Dyno Nobel, imported the goods from China in the last quarter of the investigation period.
-These imports by the Australian industry have also been noted by many interested parties in submissions made to the Commission.94
+These imports by the Australian industry have also been noted by many interested parties in submissions made to the Commission.129

-The Commission did not find, contrary to claims made in certain submissions,95 that the Australian industry imported the goods from Thailand.
+The Commission did not find, contrary to claims made in certain submissions, 130 that the Australian industry imported the goods from Thailand.